w3c/wcag3/guidelines/groups/interactive-components/expected-behavior.md

   - conventional-pattern-usage
 ---

-Users can navigate using :term[interactive components] that behave as expected.
+Users can interact with :term[interactive elements] that behave as expected.